 February 21, 2014

-TURBULENCE WAS BIG NEWS this week after a pair of aircraft — one belonging to United Airlines, the other to Cathay Pacific — had run-ins with unusually rough conditions, resulting in several injuries and lots and lots of hysterical news coverage.
+TURBULENCE WAS BIG NEWS this week after a pair of aircraft — one belonging to United Airlines, the other to Cathay Pacific — had run-ins with unusually rough conditions, resulting in several injuries and lots of hysterical news coverage.

 Turbulence is far and away the number one concern of nervous flyers, and incidents like these do nothing to make them more comfortable.
 If you’re among those seeking reassurance, please refer to my earlier essay on the topic, a version of which also appears in chapter two of the new book.
 Many anxious passengers have found this discussion helpful…